Discover Switzerland: Spas & Wellness

 As the most mountainous country in Europe, Switzerland is also renowned for its natural thermal springs, with beneficial and therapeutic qualities.
 Many of these thermal springs were discovered as early as the Roman times.
 It would be impossible to give a comprehensive list of all the spas and thermal baths scattered all over Switzerland.
 Instead, we present a guide to the range and varieties of spas available for you to experience and enjoy.
 Wherever you live in Switzerland, you won't be far from a spa.

-Claiming to be the most exciting waterpark in Switzerland is Aquabasiliea in Pratteln.
+Claiming to be the most exciting waterpark in Switzerland is Aquabasilea in Pratteln.
 It is a large and beautiful spa and wellness centre which has everything – leisure and vitality pools, a sauna area, spa facilities and a fitness centre all under one roof.
 Attractions include water slides, a wave-pool for children and whirlpools.
 The sauna area has a choice of different types of sauna (with separate zones depending on whether you want to keep your swimsuit on or prefer to go without).
 If you're used to small intimate saunas, the large sauna holding up to about 50 people at once is rather a different experience.
 Spa facilities include everything from massage to facials and cosmetic treatments.

 Sole Uno Wellness-Welt

-The baths at Rheinfelden has expanded its facilities and been re-christened Sole Uno Wellness-Welt.
+The baths at Rheinfelden have expanded their facilities and been re-christened Sole Uno Wellness-Welt.
 Part of Rheinfelden's Parkresort, including a lovely hotel by the river and a rehabilitation centre, it's very popular, and with reason: the water provided for the pools is Rheinfelder Natursole® and the whole place has a very nice atmosphere.
 Again, there are separate zones for the clad and unclad.
 The swimming pools have relaxing water jets under the surface and sculpted waterfalls.
 Downstairs is a quiet area with a saltwater pool you can float in, and shower rooms with water dripping from the ceiling like a tropical down pour.
 There are three Finnish saunas (indoor and outdoor), complete with wood stoves.
 Try the "Wenik-Ritual", a Russian sauna where you're plied with tea, fresh fruit and vodka, whipped with birch branches (the essential oils are apparently good for the circulation) and given a honey-and-salt rub.
 If you find the sauna too hot, there is also a bio-sauna and steam room.

 Elements Thai Spa